SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 (
   (
-    ("climate change$" OR "global warming" OR "climatic change$" OR "changing climate" OR ("warming" NEAR/3 ("climat*" OR "atmospher*" OR "ocean")) OR "GHG" OR "greenhouse gas" OR "greenhouse gases" OR "carbon footprint" OR "CO2 footprint" OR "carbon emission$" OR "CO2 emission$" OR "methane" OR "CH4" OR "nitrous oxide" OR "N2O" OR "carbon dioxide" OR "CO2" OR "hydrofluorocarbons" OR "HFCs" OR "perfluorocarbons" OR "PFCs" OR "sulphur hexafluoride" OR "sulfur hexafluoride" OR "SF6"
+    ("climate change$" OR "global warming" OR "climatic change$" OR "changing climate" OR "climate action" OR "climate adaptation" OR "climate mitigation" OR "climate resilience" OR ("warming" NEAR/3 ("climat*" OR "atmospher*" OR "ocean")) OR "GHG" OR "greenhouse gas" OR "greenhouse gases" OR "carbon footprint" OR "CO2 footprint" OR "carbon emission$" OR "CO2 emission$" OR "methane" OR "CH4" OR "nitrous oxide" OR "NOX" OR "N2O" OR "carbon dioxide" OR "CO2" OR "hydrofluorocarbons" OR "HFCs" OR "perfluorocarbons" OR "PFCs" OR "sulphur hexafluoride" OR "sulfur hexafluoride" OR "SF6"
     )
     NEAR/5
           ("action$" OR "sustainab*"